 Money belt reviews

-Its Travel Gear Undercover Money Belt Dlx is one relatively expensive money belt that you may want to check out, especially if you’re looking to spend on a premium quality travel accessory.
+Its Travel Gear Undercover Money Belt Dlx is a premium quality travel accessory.

 This belt has the features you need from a good quality money belt.
 This money belt is lightweight, just what you want from a travel companion.
 It measures 11.4 inches in height, 5.1 inches in width, and 0.1 inch in depth.
 It weighs just two ounces.
 There are two compartments in this money belt.